Republic, Missouri: Primary and secondary education

-There are school sports and other activities available for middle and high school students, including football, volleyball, band, choir, academic and specialty clubs, and robotics.
+School sports and other activities are available for middle and high school students, including football, volleyball, band, choir, academic and specialty clubs, and robotics.

 Controversies

 On July 25, 2011, the school board elected to ban two books from the school library.
 Twenty Boy Summer by Sarah Ockler and Slaughterhouse-Five by Kurt Vonnegut were slated for removal in deference to a complaint by a local resident, a professor at Missouri State University whose own children are homeschooled.
-The resident claimed the contents of the book are profane and violate the teachings of the Bible.
+The resident claimed the contents of the books are profane and violate the teachings of the Bible.
 The books were removed on grounds of violating the board's guidelines on book content.

 Higher education

 Ozarks Technical Community College opened its Republic Center in August 2020.
-The center serves as a satellite campus offering multiple degree programs to Republic and the surrounding communities.
+The center serves as a satellite campus, offering multiple degree programs to Republic and the surrounding communities.